Native dancers want Arizona gallery owner held on hate crime – KION546

 That’s when Ortega started yelling at them, Blackbird said.
 In the video, Ortega can be seen mocking them and yelling “you (expletive) Indians” at one point.

 His shop was closed Friday, and a listed number appears to not be in a service.
-There was no immediate response to an email from The Associated Press seeking comment.
+There was no immediate response to messages from The Associated Press left at multiple phone numbers and personal email addresses listed for him seeking comment.

 In Arizona, there is no law specific to a hate crime itself.
 It can be used as an aggravating circumstance in the commission of a crime where the motive was bias against a victim’s race, religion, ethnicity, gender, gender identity, sexual orientation or disability.